ByteChef LogoByteChef

 var?.foonullnullNull

-ByteChef does not allow to call static Java methods.
+ByteChef does not allow calling static Java methods directly.

 ExpressionResultType